-The amount of saving of a typical household in Nepal is a small because the people have limited opportunities for investment.
+The amount of saving of a typical household in Nepal is small because the people have limited opportunities for investment.
 They prefer "to spend saving on commodities rather than on financial assets.
 These restricts the process of financial intermediation, which might otherwise bring such as reduction of investment risk and increase in liquidity when capital is highly mobile internally, saving from abroad can also finance the investment needed at home.
 When capital is not mobile internally, saving from abroad will limit investment at home.

-Insurance of bank deposits, creation of proper atmosphere can increase deposits and the development of severity of capital markets with the helps of banks will prove effective in mobilizing the available floating resources in the country.
+Insurance of bank deposits, creation of proper atmosphere can increase deposits and the development of severity of capital markets with the helps of banks will prove effective in mobilizing the available floating resources in the country (Ghosal and Shrma, 1965, p: 92).
 Capital formation is possible through collecting scattered unproductive and small saving from the people.
 This collected fund can be utilized in productive sector to increase employment and national productivity.
-Deposit mobilization is the most dependable and important sources of capital formation.
+Deposit mobilization is the most dependable and important sources of capital formation (RBB, 2055 No.4, p: 14).
 Banking transaction refers to the acceptance of deposits from the people for granting loan and advances, and returning the accepted deposit at demand or after the expiry of a certain period.

 According to banking rules and regulations, this definition clearly states that Deposit mobilization is the starting point of banking transactions.

-Banking activities can be increase as much as we can mobilize the accumulated deposit effectively.
-Deposit, such as current, saving and fixed are the main part of the working Capital. it is due to this reason that banks keep their deposit mobilization campaign always in full swing taking resort every possible means laying at their deposal.
-"A Commercial bank changes the scattered unproductive small saving into Lon able & active savings.
-The bank not only collect saving, but also it provides incentives to the saver & help them to be able to save more".
+Banking activities can be increased as much as we can mobilize the accumulated deposit effectively.

+Deposit, such as current, saving and fixed are the main part of the working Capital.
+It is due to this reason that banks keep their deposit mobilization campaign always in full swing.
+"A Commercial bank changes the scattered unproductive small saving into Loan able & active savings.
+The bank not only collect saving, but also it provides incentives to the saver & help them to be able to save more" (RBB, 2054 No.3, p: 15).
 Commercial banks are set up with a view to mobilize national resources.
 The first condition of National Economic Development is to be able to collect more & more deposit.
 In this context, the yearly increasing rate of commercial banks deposit clearly shows the satisfactory progress of deposit mobilization.